robertmartin8/PyPortfolioOpt/docs/Contributing.rst

 Bugs/issues
 ===========

-If you find any bugs, or the portfolio optimisation is not working as expected, feel free to `raise an issue <https://github.com/robertmartin8/PyPortfolioOpt/issues>`_.
+If you find any bugs or the portfolio optimisation is not working as expected, feel free to `raise an issue <https://github.com/robertmartin8/PyPortfolioOpt/issues>`_.
 I would ask that you provide the following information in the issue: